alexceptionthrown/imoova-bot/README.md

 Also scrape secondary features like last possible drop off date, max mileage, fuel reimbursement, etc.

 ## Known Issues
-- If the async call to telegram api fails or partly fails, new posts will still have beeen written to DynamoDB, So they will not be sent on the next lambda call.
+- If the async call to telegram api fails or partly fails, new posts will still have been written to DynamoDB, So they will not be sent on the next lambda call.
 - We have not tested if an exception during lambda call is picked up as an error by AWS cloudwatch metrics